ICT for Good

 ICT4G (ICT for Social Good) aims at making a difference using ICTs to contribute to the achievement of goal 2 (“zero hunger“) and goal 10 (“reduced inequalities“) of the “sustainable development goals” (SDG).

-We do so in three ways:
+We do so in two ways:

 - First, by building and experimenting systems which directly or indirectly support people in need.

 - Second, by teaching the technologies we use and sharing our principles, enabling others to share the same goals we have.